 The key to retaining top talents is giving their very best on the job.
 When you set your employee’s salaries, be sure to be fair and consistent with the numbers.

 Most conflicts and confusion arise when there is no clarity about what is happening in the organization at the highest level.
-Making employees feel involved in big company decisions as well as including them in the decision-making process can immensely help in sustaining team motivation.
+Making employees feel involved in big company decisions and including them in the decision-making process can immensely help sustain team motivation.

 6. Supportive Working Environment

 If you want teams to thrive, you must give them the means to grow.
 Technology, for example, plays a big part in the modern workforce.
-To maximize team efforts you should offer your teams with state of art tools and technology.
+To maximize team efforts, you should offer your teams with state of the art tools and technology.

 The company culture should necessarily facilitate career progression.
-Keep an eye on whether your employees are able to achieve their personal goals.
+Keep an eye on whether your employees can achieve their personal goals.
 You should also provide them with assistance and opportunities to hone new skills or improve existing skills.

-The fastest way to motivate a team is leading them by example.
+The fastest way to motivate a team is by leading them by example.
 Unless the leadership doesn’t set the right tone at the top, you can’t expect teams to do so.
-When you hold high standards yourself, your team will be inspired to do the same.
+When you hold high standards yourself, you will inspire your team to do the same.
 They will rise as per your expectations of excellence and deliver desired results.

 A workplace should be the breeding ground for creative and innovative thinking.
 You hire your employees for their unique and special traits if you ignore their brilliance, there is no bigger mistake that you can make.